CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PS/README.md

 ## Mechanism description

-For all mechanisms, the starting polymer at room temperature is described by the species P-C16H16-P. Since the glass transition involves small heat fluxes, the initial species represents also the solid-phase polymer.
+For all mechanisms, the starting polymer at room temperature is described by the species P-PS-P. Since the glass transition involves small heat fluxes, the initial species represents also the solid-phase polymer.
 Polymer species in OpenSMOKE++ are required to be defined in gas-phase as well but do not have physical meaning.